-- Just launch with that you have- I’d been told this over and over again and I actually thought that’s what I was doing.
-But I wasn’t.
+- Launch with that you have: I’d been told this over and over again and I thought that’s what I was doing, but I wasn’t.
 I was still trying to look better than my competitors (who have already launched BTW).

 Subscribe today and get future blog posts your email.